King & Conqueror: Historical accuracy

 Two noted details recorded in the Bayeux Tapestry are incorporated into the drama of King & Conqueror.

 Many of the characters in King & Conqueror were actual historical figures, with an additional cast of fictional characters added to the drama.

 The portrayal of historical events in King & Conqueror attracted commentary from critics and historians.
 Discussing the series, Nikolaj Coster-Waldau described the programme as being partly fictionalised, with some characters and events created for dramatic purposes.
 Writing in the Radio Times, historian David Musgrove considered the blend of historical fact and fictionalised drama, remarking that the names of some characters had to be changed to avoid "too many people called the same thing" and that some important historical figures were entirely left out to support narrative pacing.

 Tom Licence and other critics questioned the depiction of an apparent bromance between Harold Godwinson and William of Normandy.
 Actor James Norton pointed out that Harold and William had been "friends and allies for many years before they realised that, because of the way Europe was being carved up, they would both inevitably end up on a battlefield — and one of them would have to die".
 He also noted that the show portrays the participants of both sides in a fair light and as equals.

 Writing in BBC History magazine, Kev Lochun noted numerous historical inaccuracies in the series: William of Normandy and Harold Godwinson are shown as both present at the coronation of Edward the Confessor in 1043 (their first meeting is thought to have been in 1065); Matilda of Flanders is inaccurately portrayed as a torturer; the capture of Edith the Fair by the Mercians did not take place; and Edward the Confessor did not beat his mother to death with his crown, but confiscated her assets and sent her to live in Winchester.
 Lochun also considers the crucial question, if Edward the Confessor named his distant cousin William of Normandy to succeed him as King of England.
 Lochun argues that Edward probably made the offer to William, but several years earlier in 1051.
 It is also considered likely that, by the time of his death, Edward favoured Edgar Ætheling as his successor, but as Lochum notes, Edgar does not appear at all in King & Conqueror.
-There is also no record that Harold killed his brother Tostig.
+There is also no record that Harold personally killed his brother Tostig.